mmaulwurff/zabor/Readme.md

 - event handler list;
 - a request for the user to report the VM abort;
 - instructions for taking a screenshot.

+## Acknowledgments

+- Thanks to KeksDose for the concept of VM abort handler.